pryv/dev-site/source/getting-started.md

    A popup will open to inform you about the access you are about to grant.
 5. Click on '**Accept**' button

-   By accepting, you consent that the 'demopryv-access' application can access the stream 'heart' with a 'manage' access-level.
-Since this stream doesn't exist yet, it will be automatically created and carry the name we provided in the 'defaultName' parameter above.
+   By accepting, you consent that the 'demopryv-access' application can access the stream `Heart` with a "manage" access-level.
+Since this stream doesn't exist yet, it will be automatically created and carry the name we provided in the `defaultName` parameter above.

    For now, you just have to understand that we are generating a token that gives enough permissions to interact with our Pryv.io account in the scope of our example.
 You will learn more about accesses in [Access Management](#access-management).